cerebis/qc3C/README.md

 Installation using conda is very simple.

 We maintain conda packages for both qc3C and a few supporting packages, including a build of the _k_-mer counting tool Jellyfish which includes Python hooks.
-Please do not install the bioconda kmer-jellyfish package, as this does not possess any language hooks and qc3C will throw `NoModuleFoundError: No module named 'jellyfish'`.
+Please do not install the bioconda kmer-jellyfish package, as it does not possess language hooks and qc3C will fail, throwing `NoModuleFoundError: No module named 'jellyfish'`.

 ```$bash
 conda create -n qc3c -c cerebis -c conda-forge -c bioconda qc3C